Integrations

 - Inventory turn vs stock-on-hand for the products that move slowly and tie up cash

-The pattern: nightly extract from EzyVet into a reporting database, with the joins and apportionment logic done in the reporting layer.
-Dashboards consumed by the principal vet and the practice manager without anyone having to open Excel.
+The shape: nightly extract from EzyVet into a reporting database, with the joins and apportionment logic done in the reporting layer.
+Dashboards the principal vet and practice manager consume without anyone having to open Excel.

-This is the integration that converts “the practice manager spends Thursday afternoon on reports” into “the practice manager spends Thursday afternoon on something more valuable”.
+This is the integration that turns “the practice manager spends Thursday afternoon on reports” into “the practice manager spends Thursday afternoon on something more valuable.”

 Pattern 5 — Client portal: pet records, history, and re-bookings

-A clinic-branded portal that pulls from EzyVet — appointment history, vaccination status, current weight tracking, in-progress treatments — is increasingly something corporate veterinary groups offer and independents are competing against.
+A clinic-branded portal that pulls from EzyVet — appointment history, vaccination status, current weight tracking, in-progress treatments — is increasingly something corporate veterinary groups offer, and what independents are competing against.

 - Read-only mirror of the client’s record, scoped per-client, with no clinical text exposed unless the vet has explicitly flagged it as patient-facing